lihuan-wang/Stock-Ranking-Decision-Support-Dashboard/README.md

 On the first run, if local dashboard outputs are missing, the app automatically runs `forward_engine.py` to download market data, train the selected models, generate rankings, update paper-trading accounts, and create the dashboard files.

-Generated files are saved in `dashboard_outputs/`.
-This folder is ignored by Git because it contains local cache files and paper-trading state.
+Generated files are saved in `dashboard_outputs/`, which contains local cache files and paper-trading state.

 ## Notes